jwan0714/PFR-MicroPortal-Documentation/usage.md

 ```
 Any pipeline related contents should be installed in nf-core folder, the results/output can be saved in project_name folder.
 By default, the nf-core/rnaseq pipeline output saves to the results and work directory.
 User can type ``` --outdir /powerplant/workspace/hra-xxx/project_name ```to save results in the specific directory.

 Installing and running nf-core/rnaseq on powerPlant requires virtual environment (conda/singularity/docker).
-Anaconda is avaliable on powerPlant, simply type
+Anaconda is available on powerPlant, simply type
 ```bash
 module load conda
 ```